 Pants uses readme.com for the documentation at pantsbuild.org.
-On any of these docs pages, you can click "Suggest Edits" at the top right corner in order to be dropped into the editor interface.
-You will be asked to log in or sign up to readme.com, which only asks for your email address and a name to call you.
+On any of docs pages, click "Suggest Edits" at the top right corner to be dropped into the editor interface.
+You will be asked to log in or sign up to readme.com, which only asks for your email address and a name.

-When done with your edits to a page, you can click "Submit Suggested Edits" at the top right corner in order to send them to us for review.
+When ready, click "Submit Suggested Edits" at the top right corner in order to send them to us for review.